 What we think about can impact our body.
 When we think about a scary event it can trigger the fight, flight or freeze response in our brain.
 This then releases stress hormones into our body.
 The brain cannot distinguish between real danger or memory induced danger.
 Equally, when we are having happy thoughts or joyful memories the warm fuzzy happy hormones are released.

 I want to state very clearly here that all emotions are necessary and valid.
 I am not saying that you should encourage a child, or yourself for that mater, to stop feeling extreme emotions like frustration, anger and the like and replace them with happy emotions or thoughts.
 There is a growing body of evidence which acknowledges that the ‘Think Positive Movement’ has had a detrimental effect on the quality of happiness that one is able to achieve.
 Denial of darker emotions or feelings doesn’t get rid of them it simply pushes them away.
-For activity suggestions to support your child in dealing with their emotions follow this link.

 However, giving children tools that encourage calm and connection may help them to solve problems, that arise, more creatively and peacefully.